grandsir/42-and-R/README.md

 Write a program to print a histogram of the lengths of words in its input.
 Both Horizontal and Vertical.

-Histogram should align itself properly when numbers gets bigger.
+Histogram should align itself properly when the numbers gets bigger.

 Dashes must be the same length as the longest row/column in the histogram.